alexandrglm/Checkpoints-DevCamp2025/02/02-drafts.md

 shown/materialised, needs to be shown throught the elements.

 `¿Qué es Git y para qué sirve?`
-It's a DSCV which let works using local copies of a development,, on which each part of a development team can work at their own/on their specific part, then, merging/updating their result to the main branch.
+It's a DVSC which let collaborative workin by using local copies of a development, on which each part of a development team can work at their own/on their specific part, then, merging/updating their result to the main branch.

 `¿Qué es un mapa del sitio?`: